 At the same time, a watchtower was set up in Epano Chrepa to warn the Greek forces using smoke signals as to where the enemy troops would be coming from.

 The Ottomans approach Valtetsi

 While there, he was informed of the reconstitution of the Greek camp at Valtetsi and decided to act.
-His goal was to first dismantle the camp at Valtetsi and to then suppress the revolution in Messinia and subdue Mani.
+His goal was first to dismantle the camp at Valtetsi and then to suppress the revolution in Messinia and subdue Mani.

 Mustafabey had formed a well-equipped military corps of 12,000 men, led by experienced combat officers.

 The Greek forces in Valtetsi did not exceed 2,300 men.
 They had insufficient weapons and questionable combat capability.
 The danger to the revolution, which was only two months old, was obvious.